TFS Application Tier will use different hardware than it’s using right now

 To do a hardware swap (migration) upgrade of Team Foundation Server

 Double Check.
 Verify that the operating system and hardware meet the requirements for Team Foundation Server.
-New for this version of Team Foundation Server, you must use a 64-bit server if you use a server operating system.
+You must use a 64-bit server if you use a server operating system.

 Determine the service account you will use for Team Foundation Server.
 By default, TFS uses Network Service, but you can also use a domain account.
 In most cases, you should use the same account you used for the previous installation or consider using Network Service.

-For more information, see: System Requirements for Team Foundation Server, or Accounts Required for Installation of Team Foundation Server.
+For more information, see requirements for Team Foundation Server, or Accounts required for installation of Team Foundation Server.